-Crocheting a scarf or vest might take a month, but you can complete a simple flake in about an hour.
+If you're a beginner, learn how to crochet before you start.
+While crocheting a scarf or vest might take a month, but you can complete a single flake in about an hour.
 Adorn your Christmas tree with these lacy beauties as the Victorians did, or use them in one of our projects, such as the snowflake garland or the frosty stockings.
 Add one to a gift bow, take a half dozen to a tree-trimming party, tie one to your sweater's zipper pull, or suspend a bunch from the ceiling to imitate a blizzard.

-This pattern uses the single-crochet stitch in four rounds and calls for counting stitches.
 Starch and block your snowflakes before hanging so that they hold their shape.
 Then give the house a cheery dusting with your delicate creations.
-And if you're a beginner, review crocheting basics before you start.

 Thin yarn and small hooks create airy, delicate snowflakes.
 U.S. sizes 5 to 8 hooks are good for novices.
 Experienced needleworkers may use threads to size 20 or 30 and hooks to U.S. size 13 or 14.
 Try making a few fuzzy flakes with mohair or angora; it's more difficult, but the result is dazzling.
 As you crochet, the emerging design may look floppy or askew, but starching and blocking will turn the piece into a symmetrical marvel.